-The FortiGate product family spans the full range of network environments, from SOHO to service provider, offering cost effective systems for any size of application.
+The FortiGate family of Next Generation Firewalls spans the full range of network environments, from SOHO to service provider, offering cost effective systems for any size of application.
 FortiGate appliances detect and eliminate the most damaging, content-based threats from email and Web traffic such as viruses, worms, intrusions, inappropriate Web content and more in real time - without degrading network performance.
 In addition to providing application level firewall protection, FortiGate appliances deliver a full range of network-level services - VPN, intrusion prevention, web filtering, antivirus, antispam and traffic shaping - in dedicated, easily managed platforms.